dpaul81/nsx-demo/readme.md

-# Sample Flask Container showing its hostname and private IP for NSX Demos
+# Sample Container showing its hostname and private IP for NSX Demos
+# March 2021 updated to golang webserver and moved flask content to legacy folder